BinaryIgor/Eventsql/README.md

 Simple, Reliable, Fast.

-Able to publish and consume thousands of events per second on a single PostgreSQL instance.
+Able to publish and consume thousands of events per second on a single Postgres instance.

 With sharding, it can easily support tens of thousands events per second for virtually endless scalability.